My incredibly easy arrabbiata sauce couldn’t be more simple to make, and it’s a delicious way to add a spicy kick to your weeknight dinners.

 Ingredients to make Penne Arrabbiata

 Let’s start by gathering the ingredients we need to make my Arrabiata Sauce with Penne.
 In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.

 Not only does setting your ingredients up ahead of time speed up the cooking process, it also helps ensure you have everything you need to make the dish.

 Make sure to get San Marzano Tomatoes if at all possible, and as a note, San Marzano Tomatoes will never come crushed, only as whole tomatoes in juice.
 If they’re crushed they’re not San Marzano!

 The other ingredients needed are good quality red chili flakes (that are fresh, not something that’s been in your spice drawer for a year or longer), extra virgin olive oil, fresh chopped garlic, tomato paste, fresh basil and fresh Italian parsley.
 You also want to make sure you have grated Romano cheese or Parmesan cheese to serve with the dish.

-Add the water and the pasta to the sauce, mixing into the sauce, coating all the pasta.
-Taste and reseason as needed.
+Add the water and the pasta to the sauce, mixing into the sauce, and coating all the pasta.
+Taste and reseason taste with salt and black pepper as needed.

 I think it has enough heat as is, but if you’re fan of heat, feel free to add a little cayenne pepper to the sauce.